GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 With all these drawings sitting doing nothing, I may as well use them to solve my problem!
 If a drawing tangentially relates to a subject I'm presenting, all the better, but relevance is unimportant.
-And this realization it doesn't matter is liberating.
+The realization it doesn't matter is liberating.
 It refocuses the design process from what I *want* onto what I *have*.

 This site was redesigned several times before I realized this.
 Once I decided to use my illustrations, once I decided on this